 But take it slow, only share what you think will benefit them the most where they’re at.
 You don’t need to load them up and overwhelm them with information on the first day.
 They can always search out and find more info as they go along.

-However, you can help out by giving them some tips that helped you.
+The best way you can help is by giving them some tips that helped you.
 After all, we’re all in this together, so let them know that.
 And, let them know you’re available to help however you can.

 5. Take responsibility

 Take responsibility for your own happiness.
 Don’t let your happiness depend upon other people changing their behaviour.
 Instead, set the example you want to see others follow.
 Act in a way that you want to see reflected in the world.
 Don’t make your happiness depend on the actions of others, for only you control your own happiness.

 Doing the best you can to have a positive, compassionate effect on the planet is the best example that you can set for others.
 And if you’re helping others while living authentically, you’ll be happier for it.

 As far as food goes, be prepared.
 Take your own food if possible, as for a potluck, or eat before going if need be.
 If you do take your own food, be sure to take enough to share with others as well.
 People will often want to try out your dish, probably because it just looks so darn good.